Mug: Tiki mugs

+Tiki mugs originated in mid-20th century tropical themed restaurants and tiki bars.
+The term "tiki mug" is a generic, blanket term for sculptural drink ware that depict imagery from Melanesia, Micronesia, or Polynesia, and more recently anything tropical or related to surfing.
+Usually sold as souvenirs, tiki mugs are often considered collectable.

 Amusement mugs

 The whistle mug or hubblebubble is an amusement mug.
 It has a hollow handle which can be blown through the mug like a whistle.
-With an empty mug, only one note is emitted, whereas a filled mug produces melodious trills and warblings.
+With an empty mug, only one note is emitted, whereas a filled mug produces melodious trills and warbling sounds.

+Surprise mugs

+A surprise mug is a mug designed for use as a practical joke.
+After the user has drunk the beverage within, a small ceramic creature, often a frog, is revealed.
+These were first created around 1775 and remained popular until the end of the 19th century.
+Some traditions held that the shock of seeing a frog or toad in one's beer would cure cases of fever.

 Puzzle mugs

 A puzzle mug is a mug which has some trick preventing normal operation.
 One example is a mug with multiple holes in the rim, making it impossible to drink from it in the normal way.
 Although it is tempting to grasp the body of the mug covering the visible holes and drink the liquid in the usual manner, this would pour the liquid through hidden perforations near the mug's top.
 The solution is to cover the holes in the rim with hands, but to drink not through the top, but through a "secret" hole in the hollow handle.

 A puzzle mug called fuddling cups consists of three mugs connected through their walls and handles.
-The inner holes in the mugs walls are designed in such a way that the mugs must be emptied in a unique sequence, or they will drain.
+The inner holes in the mugs' walls are designed in such a way that the mugs must be emptied in a unique sequence, or they will drain.

 The Pythagorean cup (see picture) contains a small siphon hidden in a rod placed in the mug center.
 The cup holds liquid if filled below the height of the rod, but once filled above that level, it drains all liquid through the siphon to a hole in its base.